 More than a typical Memphis bar, Old Dominick Distillery is a relatively new micro-distillery that celebrates and honors Tennessee’s whiskey history.
 With a passionate female head distiller, Old Dominick is a serious operation located in a beautifully renovated downtown building.

 Visitors to Old Dominick Distillery can fully experience the distillery’s spirits in different ways.
 First and foremost, they can take a 45-minute tour distillery tour that ends with a tasting and toast.
-The distillery currently charges $12 for the tour and conducts them on an hourly basis Thursday through Sunday.
-Check the website for more details and to book a tour.
+The distillery currently charges $15 for the tour – price subject to change.

 Those who want to enjoy the distillery’s spirits at home can purchase bottles to drink later.
-Current choices include Memphis Toddy rye bourbon (60 proof), Memphis Vodka (80 proof), Honeybell citrus flavored Vodka (80 proof) and Hulling Station Bourbon Whiskey (100 proof).
-Gins will soon be available as well.
+Choices during our visit included Memphis Toddy rye bourbon (60 proof), Memphis Vodka (80 proof), Honeybell citrus-flavored Vodka (80 proof) and Hulling Station Bourbon Whiskey (100 proof).
+Gin and vodka have since joined the party.

-Finally, visitors can participate in Pure Memphis Cocktail Hours offered for several hours each Thursday through Sunday.
-After tasting some of the cocktails during our visit, we highly recommend this option on its own or in conjunction with a tour or bottle purchase.
+Finally, visitors can drink a range of crafted cocktails at the bar.
+After tasting some of these cocktails during our visit, we highly recommend this option on its own or in conjunction with a tour or bottle purchase.